neilotoole/sq-web/content/en/docs/develop/sakila.md

 weight: 2002
 toc: true
 ---
 `sq` documentation typically uses the [Sakila](https://dev.mysql.com/doc/sakila/en/) example database.
 Sakila was originally created for MySQL, but the data is available for many database implementations.

 This page shows how to add a Sakila source to `sq` for various driver types.

-## SQLite3
+## SQLite

 To add a source with handle `@sakila_sl3`, download [`sakila.db`](https://sq.io/testdata/sakila.db) and `sq add`.